 Digital signage security at Screenly

-One of Screenly’s founders, Viktor Petersson, recently published an article in RavePubs entitled “Why Are We Not Talking About Digital Signage Security?”
+One of Screenly’s founders, Viktor Petersson, published an article in RavePubs entitled “Why Are We Not Talking About Digital Signage Security?”
 This article discusses how security is often nothing more than an afterthought in the digital signage industry.
 This low prioritization of security makes digital signs vulnerable to the types of attacks discussed above.
 More consequentially, however, a company’s digital sign can provide hackers with a backdoor to the company’s entire IT infrastructure and private data.
 Such risks have motivated Screenly to invest heavily in the security behind our digital signage solutions.
-As part of Screenly’s dedication to security, we created our Screenly 2 Player on the Ubuntu Core operating system where each package needs to request permission when installed.
-You can read more on our blog post on the Ubuntu Core Screenly 2 Player.
+As part of Screenly’s dedication to security, the Screenly Player runs on the Ubuntu Core operating system, where each package needs to request permission when installed.
+You can read more on our blog post on the Screenly Player’s Unbuntu Core operating system.
+We also protect user logins with robust, two-factor authentication.

-We hope this article was interesting and perhaps even illuminating regarding the security risks associated with digital signage.
+We hope that this article is informative regarding the security risks associated with digital signage.
 In the best case scenario, digital signs are an easy target for hackers to quite visibly show off their talents.
 However, in the worst case scenario, digital signs can serve as the starting point for hackers to access your sensitive company data.